 The last few years we've observed the acceleration of a long-term trend: a pronounced rise in dog anxiety.
-We see it all the time: a plethora or anxiety-induced problem behaviors including separation anxiety, destructiveness, people and dog aggression, etc. This trend is clearly worsening.
+We see it all the time: a plethora of anxiety-induced problem behaviors including separation anxiety, destructiveness, people and dog aggression, etc. This trend is clearly worsening.
 But why?

 I've talked to many people, including pet professionals, about this, and most have observed the trend, but not everyone agrees on the cause.
 Here's my theory.

-As a one-time high school and university teacher I saw a similar trend in young people, many of whom felt anti-depressants were essential to their daily lives.
+As a high school and university teacher I saw a similar trend in young people, many of whom felt anti-depressants were essential to their daily lives.
 Some had legitimate needs of course, but I thought, There's no way all these kids should be on drugs for anxiety and depression.
 Should they?
 What's going on here?